 Among the many challenges that students constantly face is that of their social standing.
 Popularity is an omnipresent matter in the lives of students.
 Mitch Prinstein, director of clinical psychology and professor at the University of North Carolina at Chapel Hill, has examined the role of likability in student’s popularity.
 Prinstein compares the role of likability to status in his upcoming book “Popular: The Power of Likability in a Status-Obsessed World” and an online course.
-In a recent article, Sarah Maslin Nir of the New York Times synopsizes Prinstein’s findings on likability’s role in popularity and how it helps students later in life.
+Sarah Maslin Nir of the New York Times synopsizes Prinstein’s findings on likability’s role in popularity here.
+The findings show many ways how it helps students later in life.

 In his research, Dr. Prinstein identifies two categories of popularity among students: those who are likable and those who seek status.

 “The likables’ plays-well-with-others qualities cement schoolyard friendships, jump-start interpersonal skills and, when cultivated early, are employed ever after in business and even romance.
 Then there’s the kind of popularity that emerges in adolescence: status born of power and even notorious behavior (Nir, 2017).”

 Using surveys from 235 student participants, Dr. Prinstein assessed the two types of popularity by comparing scores on the least liked, the most liked, and those of the highest status.
 We found that the least well-liked teens had become more aggressive over time toward their classmates.
 But so had those who were high in status.
 It was a nice demonstration that while likability can lead to healthy adjustment, high status has just the opposite effect.